The astrophysics group maintains a small group of Linux

 e-print server (known to astronomers as "astro-ph").

-upload electronic preprints, and each day a list of new
+Authors can upload electronic preprints, and each day a list

-of new abstracts too.
-It's good to get in the
+too.
+It's good to get in the habit of at least

-least skimming through the list of new abstracts each
+skimming through the list of new abstracts each day.

 - The NASA